-Unrestricted income funds represent those resources which may be used towards meeting any of the charitable objects of the trust at the discretion of the trustees.
+Unrestricted income funds represent those resources which may be used towards meeting any of the charitable objects of the Trust at the discretion of the trustees.

-Restricted fixed asset funds are resources which are to be applied to specific capital purposes imposed by the Education Funding Agency/Department for Education where the asset acquired or created is held for a specific purpose.
+Restricted fixed asset funds are resources which are to be applied to specific capital purposes imposed by the ESFA/DfE where the asset acquired or created is held for a specific purpose.

-Restricted general funds comprise all other restricted funds received and include grants from the Education Funding Agency/Department for Education.
+Restricted general funds comprise all other restricted funds received and include grants from the ESFA/ DfE.